Jeh3no/Godot-Simple-FPS-Weapon-System-Asset/README.md

-### Important precision about the asset licence, please read it if you want/plan to make a commercial game/project with it !!
+### Important precision about the asset licence in the Credits section, please read it if you want/plan to make a commercial game/project with it !!

 # Godot Simple FPS Weapon System Asset